pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

             errors.append(gene)
 ```

-Now each gene has a set of bfiles (`bim/bed/fam`) with the SNPs in the cis-region.
+Now each gene in `successes` has a set of bfiles (`bim/bed/fam`) with the SNPs in the cis-region.
 Now filter the gene expression DataFrame to include only genes on the chromosome.
 In order to read the genotype data for each gene now, convert the file into `.raw` format using Plink2:
 ```py
 exp_protein = protein_exp[protein_exp['Chr'] == str(chromosome)]